-- Jurisdiction: most normally you will want a generic license with the widest application, but you must always remember that different Countries have different laws and some tuning may be needed. - ° Public Domain: this means you leave out any copyright claims and essentially offer your work to the public at large to do with it as they wish. - Geopolitical conditions: it is also possible to make a distinction on special issues so that different licenses will apply depending on them (e.g. allow broader freedoms to devel-
+- ° Jurisdiction: most normally you will want a generic license with the widest application, but you must always remember that different Countries have different laws and some tuning may be needed. - ° Public Domain: this means you leave out any copyright claims and essentially offer your work to the public at large to do with it as they wish. - ° Geopolitical conditions: it is also possible to make a distinction on special issues so that different licenses will apply depending on them (e.g. allow broader freedoms to devel-

-- ° Partial licensing: you may want to allow use of parts of the work but not all of it (e.g. sampling of a movie or song, using no more than one chapter form a book...). - ° Reduced copyright duration: in today's quickly changing world you may want to retain copyright for a short time acknowledging that it will be obsolete and meaningless afterwards instead of a full legal term. - ° GNU Copyleft terms; these allow people to use your under stringent terms to ensure freetails). - Non-exclusion of rights: whatever you decide, you must always keep in mind that you, as the author retain all rights to the work, which means you are always free to also release it under different licensing terms if you so wish.
+- developed nations). - ° Partial licensing: you may want to allow use of parts of the work but not all of it (e.g. sampling of a movie or song, using no more than one chapter form a book...). - ° Reduced copyright duration: in today's quickly changing world you may want to retain copyright for a short time acknowledging that it will be obsolete and meaningless afterwards instead of a full legal term. - ° GNU Copyleft terms: these allow people to use your under stringent terms to ensure freedom (see the FSF or CC sites for more de- • If your work is bound to an organization, it is tails). - Non-exclusion of rights: whatever you decide, you must always keep in mind that you, as the author retain all rights to the work, which means you are always free to also release it under different licensing terms if you so wish.
 This means that you may for instance forbid commercial use by default, but if a company calls your door you may agree to issue them an additional license allowing commercial use under royalties.